 While the furlough schemes goes a long way to reducing the financial burden on transport companies during these trying times, vehicles tend to come with significant maintenance and running costs, which still need to be paid regardless of whether the company is currently profitable or not.

-While these loans are undoubtedly competitive with terms which are unlikely to be beaten by any other form of lending, unless you are confident that this borrowing will be enough to turn the tide and provide the financial boost your transport company needs to return to profitability, caution should be exercised.
+While these loans may be appealing, unless you are confident that this borrowing will be enough to turn the tide and provide the financial boost your transport company needs to return to profitability, caution should be exercised.

 If your transport company is already heavily indebted, increasing its debts further, is unlikely to be a wise move.
 For some, a loan will merely push the company’s current problems forward by a few months while this money is exhausted, after which, its financial position will be in an even worse state making its chances of survival even more bleak.

 Your best move is to contact an insolvency practitioner for advice before piling more debt onto the company.
 There are a range of business rescue and recovery options available which do not involve overburdening the business financially.

 The company operated coach tours nationally and, recently, into Europe.
 The main market was retired couples and individuals, although school trips were also responsible for a significant portion of the firm’s income.

 When the COVID-19 pandemic reached the UK, schools were shut and the public were ordered to stay at home were possible.
 This meant all upcoming trips which had already been paid for had to be postponed or cancelled altogether, and although the company gave people the option of rescheduling their booking for a later date, the vast majority of customer opted for an immediate refund.
 This caused a huge gap in the company’s cash flow, with new enquiries thin on the ground.